NCUR Sustainability Campus Tour

 Kennesaw State University has a deep commitment to sustainability.
 In keeping with this commitment, KSU is taking the following steps to minimize the environmental impact of the conference.
 Key strategies and their impact are below.
 This is the first NCUR to utilize 100% solar energy to meet the conference’s electricity needs and the first to replace all printed conference materials with an app.

 - Renewable Energy: This year's NCUR event will be 100% solar-powered, thanks to the generous support of Georgia Power.
 This support will empower KSU to match NCUR’s estimated electric consumption of 300,000 kWh with solar renewable energy credits through the Simple Solar program.
 This will offset 212 metric tons of carbon dioxide (C02) – the equivalent of taking 45 cars off the road for a year.

 - Conference App: A robust conference app is replacing printed program materials, saving approximately 1.5 million pages of paper.
-Environmental impact estimates show that this app will reduce C02 emissions by 353 metric tons, while saving over 1 million gallons of water and 653 trees.
+Environmental impact estimates show that this app will reduce C02 emissions by 353 metric tons, while saving over 1 million gallons of water, 860,100 sheets of paper and 103 trees.
 Environmental impact estimates were made using the Environmental Paper Network Paper Calculator Version 4.0.
 For more information visit www.papercalculator.org.